Build Spanish language fluency, examine models of political activism, and engage with diverse Mesoamerican communities and cultures.

-Today the communities sharing in this Mesoamerican heritage continue their legacy of adaptation, responding to rapid environmental and social challenges with innovative communal strategies.
-The Guatemala Semester takes a hands-in-the-dirt approach to understanding indigenous culture and collective life in Guatemala and Mesoamerica through extended rural homestays, one-on-one language study, work on communal farms, and a participatory examination of land-use, migration, and social justice.
+Today, the communities sharing in this Mesoamerican heritage continue a legacy of adaptation to rapid environmental and social challenges.
+This semester takes a hands-in-the-dirt approach to understanding the indigenous cultures of Mesoamerica through extended rural homestays, personalized language study, work on community learning service projects, and examination of grassroots activism.

-Today the communities sharing in this Mesoamerican heritage continue their legacy of adaptation, responding to rapid environmental and social challenges with innovative communal strategies.
-The Guatemala Semester takes a hands-in-the-dirt approach to understanding indigenous culture and collective life in Guatemala and Mesoamerica through extended rural homestays, one-on-one language study, work on communal farms, and a participatory examination of land-use, migration, and social justice.
+Today, the communities sharing in this Mesoamerican heritage continue a legacy of adaptation to rapid environmental and social challenges.
+This semester takes a hands-in-the-dirt approach to understanding the indigenous cultures of Mesoamerica through extended rural homestays, personalized language study, work on community learning service projects, and examination of grassroots activism.

 Click on the gallery below to browse photos, videos and quotes from our participants and instructors.